 Animal house inspections

-The Animal Ethics Committee conducts formal inspections of animal houses and associated areas throughout the University, including the Camden and Cumberland campuses.
+The Animal Ethics Committee conducts formal inspections of animal facilities and associated areas throughout the University, including the Camden and Cumberland campuses.

-The Committee conducts about 19 animal house inspections each year.
+The Committee conducts approximately 19 animal facility inspections each year.

 During these inspections the Committee checks and records: